 Sage Café is a student-run coffee house/sandwich shop and place to study, socialize, use the Internet, or hang out.
 It is located in the basement of Sage Residence Hall.
 Sage Café also hosts a variety of programming ventures such as live music, open mic’s, poetry readings, and other events.
 There is a full menu available at Sage Café, including an assortment of sandwiches, fresh baked goods and locally roasted coffee.
 Sage Café is open from 6:00 p.m. to midnight, with additional hours on Saturday and Sunday (10:00 a.m. to 4:00 p.m.)

 Sage Café is on the meal plan although its currency differs in that the Sage meal plan is known as “Sage dollars" as opposed to flex dollars for all other dining services.

 The goal of the Wellness Center is to help the members of the Warren Wilson College community to create, pursue and practice a lifestyle of wellness.
-Activities include classes in various forms of yoga, and Tai Chi, and vegetarian cooking.
+Activities include classes in various forms of yoga and vegetarian cooking.
 Wellness also offers workshops in herb identification, healing arts, meditation, Earth skills and many others.
 The office provides bodywork and acupuncture.